 Why all of this concern for hazardous wastes?

 In the 1980s the federal and state governments had embarked on the expensive and complicated task of cleaning up hazardous waste dumpsites under the Superfund law.
 Mishandling of hazardous wastes – wastes that are toxic, corrosive, ignitable or reactive – posed a serious threat to public health and the environment.
 Policymakers decided that creating a regulatory framework designed to prevent these problems from recurring would safeguard the public.

 In the 1980s Minnesota businesses that generated hazardous waste were frequently subject to compliance inspections.
 Significant resources and staff were dedicated to hazardous waste compliance.
 Companies that failed to comply faced enforcement actions.
 Individuals and companies that knowingly violated the hazardous waste standards by dumping hazardous wastes or committing other related violations occasionally faced criminal sanctions.
 More serious cases were referred to the EPA or the U.S. Attorney’s Office for civil enforcement or criminal prosecution.

 What is the current state of hazardous waste generation in Minnesota?

 Most Minnesota companies that generate hazardous wastes have obtained required licenses or permits and are managing the wastes properly by sending their wastes off site to permitted facilities where the materials can be managed properly.
 A few companies have slipped through the cracks and are not in compliance.
 Over time, some generators have reduced the volume of wastes they generate.
+Although the State checks on compliance measures, staffing and inspections have been reduced substantially during the past decade.
 Many companies have found new products that do not contain hazardous substances.
 As a result of these efforts, waste generation statewide may have been reduced to some extent.